Wahaj-Arsal/Puddle_of_Chords/wahaj-arsal-band-site/README.md

 Navbar - Added a hover effect to the underline, transitions from the bottom on hover, and collapses back into the center.
 Photo Gallery - Greyscale on pictures, which goes away on hover.
 Footer, Email - Clicking on email addresses opens the mailbox with their email address and a subject line.

+Sprint-2

+Shows Page
+Section lacks heading, but it has a h2?